skunkiferous/Meta/api/README.md

 UNPROCESSED:
 ============

+Type instances should offer an array of all Properties in alphabetical order.

 Add API to allow Processors to order themselves before or after some other Processor.

 Generating a separate Read-Only base interface allows us to reuse it for both immutable types and beans.